 - Janka Rating (hardness test)

 Although the humid environment can threaten the quality of your home’s wood flooring, it can withstand these threats as long as it is properly cared for.
 When purchasing the wood floor, you’ll want to consider how the installation process is going to be done.
 Proper installation is one of the essential factors in maintaining high-quality wood floor.
 With proper installation, hardwood floors can ensure a long life with a “like new” appearance throughout.
+This can be a good choice for landlords to place in properties so that the cost of there investment does not keep growing with having to replace carpets due to unclean tenants.
 Proper maintenance can also allow wood floors to last a lifetime and often even longer.
 Not only will proper maintenance benefit you while you’re occupying the home, but it can also increase the value of the property.
 If you plan on selling your home in the future, well-maintained wood can tack on a pretty solid amount to the price of your home.